itmaybejj/editoria11y/README.md

 # Editoria11y

+*This project is in development; I do not recommend using it in production until January 2021*

 Editoria11y (editorial accessibility) is a user-friendly accessibility checker that addresses three critical needs for content authors:

 1. It runs automatically.
 Modern spellcheck works so well because it is always running; put spellcheck behind a button and few users remember to run it!